Remiwi/TimeTracker/README.md

   - [x] Regular backup settings
 - [ ] Basic tutorial for new users
 - [ ] Report-a-bug page
-- [ ] Bug fixes
-  - [ ] Templates not ending up in the right places after moves

 ### Future